Mechanical Engineering Technology Bachelor's Degree

 Explore career opportunities for mechanical engineering technology majors.

 Earn an engineering technology degree from Michigan Tech.
 Graduate career-ready for tomorrow's technology-driven world.
-MET graduates from Michigan Tech have a high placement rate.
-Work as a CAD operator, quality engineer, or resident sales engineer.
+Mechanical engineering technology graduates from Michigan Tech have a high placement rate.
+Work as a computer-aided design (CAD) operator, quality engineer, or resident sales engineer.

 • Mechanical Design Engineer